 9. Adobe Photoshop

-If you’re looking for more freedom when creating graphics than Canva offers you, then consider investing in Adobe Photoshop.
+Consider investing in Adobe Photoshop if you’re looking for more freedom when creating graphics than Canva offers you.

 With Photoshop, you can edit pictures, warp text, and even create GIFs to post on your client’s accounts each month.